e-n-f/if-then-else/textonly.md

 ---

-This model of conditions inspired Klaus Samelson to clean up and unify Algol's two separate conditional models at the end of 1959.
+McCarthy's conditional expressions inspired Klaus Samelson to clean up and unify Algol's two separate conditional models at the end of 1959.
 He eliminated the entire "if either" form, leaving only the plain "if," but added a clause called "else" that would